Basking Ridge white oak: History

-The Old Oak Tree was located in the historical graveyard of the Presbyterian Church in Basking Ridge.

-English evangelist George Whitfield and American clergyman James Davenport preached under the tree on November 5, 1740, to a crowd of 3,000 in the First Great Awakening.
+The Basking Ridge white oak was located in the historical graveyard of the Presbyterian Church in Basking Ridge.
+English evangelist George Whitfield and American clergyman James Davenport preached under it on November 5, 1740 to a crowd of 3,000 during the First Great Awakening.
 George Washington's troops were drilled on the village green, within view, and Washington picnicked under the tree with Lafayette.
-The 5,500 French troops of Jean-Baptiste Donatien de Vimeur marched by in 1781, on their route to Yorktown, Virginia and the decisive battle of the American Revolutionary War.
+The 5,500 French troops under General Jean-Baptiste Donatien de Vimeur marched by in 1781 on their route to Yorktown, Virginia and the decisive battle of the American Revolutionary War.

 Description

-Nicknamed the "Holy Oak", the Basking Ridge White Oak Tree was 619 years old when it died in 2016.
+The Holy Oak was 619 years old when it died in 2016.
 It stood at a height of 97 ft and had a trunk circumference of 20 ft.
 Its spread was over 130 ft.
 In its final years, its lower branches were supported by metal bars.

 Death and cutting down

 In June 2016, the tree was "failing to thrive" and showed signs of distress as its upper parts failed to sprout leaves.
 By September 2016, the tree had died.
-The tree was cut down over a three-day period, with the work finished on April 26, 2017.
+It was cut down over a three-day period, with the work finished on April 26, 2017.
 A young white oak grown from an acorn of the old tree was planted in the churchyard.

-The new biggest tree in New Jersey is identified as another white oak tree in the yard of the Sparta Historical Association of Sparta.
+The current biggest tree in New Jersey is identified as another white oak in the yard of the Sparta Historical Association of Sparta.